hpml2020/hpml2020.github.io/_posts/2020-01-10-submission.md

 Submissions must be in English, limited to 8 pages in the IEEE conference format (see <a href="https://www.ieee.org/conferences/publishing/templates.html" style="color:white">https://www.ieee.org/conferences/publishing/templates.html</a> )

-All submissions should be made electronically through the Easychair website ( TBD ).
+All submissions should be made electronically through the Easychair website ( <a href="https://easychair.org/conferences/?conf=hpml2020">https://easychair.org/conferences/?conf=hpml2020</a> ).